 We retain personal data to provide our services, stay in contact with you and to comply with applicable laws, regulations and professional obligations that we are subject to.
 Unless a different time frame applies as a result of business need or specific legal, regulatory or contractual requirements, where we retain personal data in accordance with these purposes, we retain such personal data for seven years.

 Please be aware that Interpath Ltd websites may contain links to other sites, including sites maintained by third parties that are not governed by this Privacy Notice.
 Please review the destination websites’ privacy notices before submitting personal data on those sites.
 Whilst we try to link only to sites that share our high standards and respect for privacy, we are not responsible for the content, security, or privacy practices employed by other sites.

 Do we change this Privacy Notice?

 We regularly review this Privacy Notice and will post any updates to it on this webpage.
-This Privacy Notice was created on 4 May 2021.
+This Privacy Notice was updated on 18 October 2022.